MobileRoboticsSkoltech/multi-azure-recorder/README.md

 - IMU data stream.

 ### Streaming during recording
 `streamer.py` is an additional tool for online image streams visualization.
 During recording, it can pool temporaly image files (jpg for RGB and binary for D image) created by `mrob_recorder` executable instance.
-It is not a part of `extractor.py`, but considered to be after solving some issues.
+For now, doesn't support streaming in distributed setup.

 ## Extraction
 Extraction is aimed to